-During the year ended September 30, 2018, general and administrative expenses increased by approximately \$2.0 million compared to the year ended September 30, 2017.
-A major component of the increase is an approximate \$1.4 million increase in employee compensation costs, of which approximately \$0.9 million relates to expense associated with achievement of the second of four milestones under CEL-SCI's Incentive Stock Bonus Plan, and \$0.5 million relates to an increase in costs associated with employee stock options.
-Another major component of the increase is an approximate \$0.8 million increase in public relations costs, of which approximately \$0.3 million related to an increase in the value of non-employee stock compensation costs for consultants.
-Other components of the increase include a net decrease in other general and administrative expenses of approximately \$0.2 million.
+During the year ended September 30, 2019, general and administrative expenses increased by approximately \$1.7 million compared to the year ended September 30, 2018.
+A major component of the increase is an approximate \$1.0 million increase in employee stock compensation costs.
+Costs associated with employee stock options increased approximately \$1.7 million due to more options from option plans approved by shareholders granted during the year ended September 30, 2019, compared to the number of options granted in the prior year and a higher fair value of the options due to an increase in the market price of the CEL-SCI's common stock.
+These costs were offset by a decrease of approximately \$0.7 million in expenses associated with CEL-SCI's Incentive Stock Bonus Plan, for which the prior year costs were higher due to the achievement of the second milestone under that plan during the year ended September 30, 2018.
+Another component of the increase was an approximate \$0.7 million increase in public relations costs, of which approximately \$0.3 million was related to an increase in the value of non-employee stock compensation costs for consultants.

-During the years ended September 30, 2018, CEL-SCI recorded a derivative loss of approximately \$8.6 million as compared to a derivative gain of approximately \$11.0 million recorded during the year ended September 30, 2017.
-This variation was the result of the change in fair value of the derivative liabilities during the period which was caused by fluctuations in the share price of CEL-SCI's common stock
+During the years ended September 30, 2019 and 2018, CEL-SCI recorded derivative losses of approximately \$0.8 million and \$8.6 million, respectively.
+This variation was the result of the change in fair value of the derivative liabilities during the period which was caused by fluctuations in the share price of CEL-SCI's common stock.